resistics/resistics/docs/source/tutorial/masks.rst

 .. literalinclude:: ../../../examples/tutorial/masksAndStatistics.py
     :linenos:
     :language: python
-    :lines: 12-13
+    :lines: 11-12
-    :lineno-start: 12
+    :lineno-start: 11

-To be able to plot the statistic data, this needs to be loaded too and can be by using the :meth:`~resistics.project.projectStatistics.getStatisticData` method of module :mod:`~resistics.project.projectStatistics`.
+To be able to plot the statistic data, this needs to be loaded too and can be by using the :meth:`~resistics.project.statistics.getStatisticData` method of project module :mod:`~resistics.project.statistics`.
 For more information, see the :doc:`Statistics <statistics>` section.

 .. literalinclude:: ../../../examples/tutorial/masksAndStatistics.py
     :linenos:
     :language: python
-    :lines: 15-20
+    :lines: 14-19
-    :lineno-start: 15
+    :lineno-start: 14

 Now the statistic data can be plotted with the mask data.
 In the examples below, the statistic data is plotted both with and without masking to demonstrate the difference.